 Maybe you’ve arrived in Medellin at the end of your trip, money is running out.
-Perhaps you’ve spent a little more on beer or accommodation than expected and your budget is tighter than you planned.
+Perhaps you’ve spent a little more on beer or the amazing food in Colombia and your budget is tighter than you planned.
 Whatever the reason, just because you’re looking to pinch pennies during your visit doesn’t mean you need to lock yourself in your dorm room.
 We’ve put together a quick list of the eight best free things to do in Medellin (or almost free at least) to help you get the best out of your pocket change.

 Just to clarify, by “almost free” I’m referring to maybe spending a few dollars at most – typically just for transportation reasons.
 Unless otherwise noted in the description, the only cost involved would be the metro fare to reach the location.
 At time of writing, a one-way ride costs only 2400 COP (or just under $1 USD).